The Scale Problem No Human Team Can Solve Alone

 - AI product recommendations — personalized homepage, cross-sell, and post-purchase suggestion sequences

-- Inventory demand forecasting — AI-generated reorder recommendations based on sell-through velocity and lead times
+- Inventory demand forecasting — AI-generated reorder recommendations based on sell-through velocity

 - Abandoned cart recovery sequences — segmented, timed multi-touch campaigns with dynamic incentives